Memory Consolidation: How the Brain Transforms Learning into Lasting Knowledge

 Students with working memory difficulties may struggle with the initial encoding that precedes consolidation.
 Breaking content into smaller chunks and providing external supports, such as notes or graphic organisers, helps ensure adequate encoding.

 The key insight is that learning continues after lessons end.
 The period following instruction, particularly sleep, plays an active role in converting understanding into lasting knowledge.
-Teachers who structure instruction, practice, and assessment with consolidation in mind create conditions for more durable learning.
+Teachers who structure instruction, practise, and assessment with consolidation in mind create conditions for more durable learning.

 The following papers provide deeper exploration of memory consolidation and its educational implications.